-This review is being conducted by an independent reviewer appointed by the Minister for Agriculture and Water Resources.
+The review was conducted by Mr Philip Moss AM, an independent reviewer appointed by the Minister for Agriculture and Water Resources.

 - assure government and the Australian public that exporters meet our high animal welfare standards

 - identify regulatory and investigative improvements that we can make.